silversquirl/benchmark.zig/README.md

 ## Usage

-You can either manually copy `benchmark` into your project, or add it as a dependency using the Zig package manager.
+You can either manually copy `benchmark.zig` into your project and reference it with `@import("benchmark.zig")`, or add it as a dependency using the Zig package manager and reference as below.

 A basic usage example is shown below: